imanpalsingh/Hail/README.md

 <h2> Introduction </h2>
 The datastructure is build on the STL library of c++17 standard.Vectors are used as building block of this structure.
-The datastruture provides useful functions to extract data from files, manipulate it and save files.
+The datastructure provides useful functions to extract data from files, manipulate it and save files.
 While currently being in the development stage it can only do a bit.

 <h2>Implementation</h2>